-Everyone knows it well: you start training with full enthusiasm, see the first progress, but after a while, everything seems to come to a standstill.
-Your strength no longer increases, your muscles don't grow like they used to, and your motivation starts to wane.
-How do you ensure that you continue to make consistent progress in the gym?
-In this blog, I will give you the key points to achieve this.
+Everyone knows it: you start training with enthusiasm, see initial progress, but after a while, everything seems to stall.
+Your strength no longer increases, your muscles don't grow like before, and your motivation starts to decline.
+How do you ensure consistent progress in the gym?
+In this blog, I give you the key tips to achieve this.

 -

-Progressive Overload is King The basis of muscle growth and strength increase is progressive overload.
-This simply means that you are placing a heavier load on your muscles than they are used to.
-This can be done by adding more weight, doing extra repetitions, or performing the exercise in a more controlled and better manner.
+Progressive Overload is King The foundation of muscle growth and strength increase is progressive overload.
+This simply means you load your muscles heavier than they are used to.
+This can be done by adding more weight, doing extra reps, or performing the exercise more controlled and better.

 -